barumau/pandunia/engli/dunia_baxe.md

 | Japanese   | SOV      | NumN    | AdjN      | RelN     | post       |
 | Swahili    | SVO      | NNum    | NAdj      | NRel     | pre        |

-Also other word orders can be possible.
-For example in English, which normally uses the SVO order in declarative sentences, the object can be fronted in interrogative and relative clauses, like in "What did you say?"
+Also other word orders are possible.
+For example in English, which normally uses the SVO order in declarative sentences, the object can be fronted in interrogative and relative clauses, as in "What did you say?"

-We can see from the previous table that languages do not agree about word orders.
-There are three main types of languages:
+The previous table shows that the major languages don't agree about word orders.

-1. Languages where the main word comes first have typically SVO, NNum, NAdj, NRel and prepositions.
-2. Languages where the main word comes last have typically SOV, NumN, AdjN, RelN and postpositions.
-3. Languages with mixed or free word order.

-The third type is the most attractive for the world auxiliary language, which has to welcome people with many different speaking habits.
-It doesn't make the language only versatile but also more interesting!

-**mo ai ni.** (SVO)
-**me te amu.** (SOV)
-I love you.

-**me jampa supra gavi meze.**
-(I jump, surpass the high table.)
-**me jampa gavi meze supru.**
-(I jump, the high table is-surpassed.)
-I jump over the high table.
+Pandunia uses the most common word orders: subject–verb–object (SVO), numeral before the noun, adjective before the noun, relative clause after the noun and prepositions.